DanTheMan827/mbf-bridge/README.md

-# Tango Bridge
+# ModsBeforeFriday Bridge

-Tango Bridge is a system-tray application that can start ADB and forward connections to Tango Web App running in a browser.
+ModsBeforeFriday Bridge is a system-tray application that can start ADB and forward connections to ModsBeforeFriday Web App running in a browser.

 An ADB executable for each platform is included.